shdlabs/SSTorytime/README.md

 * [N4L-db](docs/N4L.md) - a version of N4L that depends on the Golang package SSToryline in /pkg and uploads to a postgres database.
 This version is a compatible superset of N4L which prepares a database for searchN4L.

 * [searchN4L](docs/searchN4L.md) - a simple and experimental command line tool for testing the graph database

+* [pathsolve](docs/pathSolve.md) - a simple and experimental command line tool for testing the graph database

 * [http_server](docs/Tutorial.md) - a prototype webserver providing the SSTorytime browsing service